Back to Wyoming

 Plain English Breakdown

-Ban on Government Social Scoring with AI
+Ban on Government Use of AI for Social Scoring and Biometric Data

 What This Bill Does